passeridae/csesoc-beta/issues/forthcoming/issue116/20160321-041-doctorow-story.markdown

 *Tune in for Part 2 next week!*

-(Published under the CC license, original availavle at craphound.com)
+(Published under the CC license, original available at craphound.com)